NVIDIA/NeMo/docs/source/asr/speaker_diarization/configs.rst

 NeMo Speaker Diarization Configuration Files
 ============================================

-Both training and inference of speaker diarization is governed by ``.yaml`` files.
+Both training and inference of speaker diarization is configured by ``.yaml`` files.
 The diarizer section will generally require information about the dataset(s) being used, models used in this pipeline, as well as inference related parameters such as post processing of each models.
 The sections on this page cover each of these in more detail.

 .. note::
   For model details and deep understanding about configs, training, fine-tuning and evaluations,